 The default selection for source is Any source.

 If the system evaluates this incident and deems it a false alarm, it can close the incident immediately.
 If the door remains open beyond the allowed time interval, the operator's involvement is required.
-The dynamic incident procedure guides the operator into launching an investigation and calling the appropriate security teams to resolve the incident.
+The dynamic user procedure guides the operator into launching an investigation and calling the appropriate security teams to resolve the incident.